 Students are expected to produce one term paper, a comparative study of at least two films, to participate in class discussions, and to make at least one presentation in class.
-Assessment: 100% coursework.

 HIST2032.
 Case studies in women's history: Hong Kong and the U.S. (6 credits)